wurstmineberg/init-minecraft/README.md

 ============

 * [Python][] 3.2
-* The current version of the Minecraft server, available from [here][MinecraftDownload].
+* The current version of the Minecraft server, available from [here][MinecraftDownload] or using the `service minecraft update` command.
 * [docopt][Docopt]

 Configuration